1.2 Use R as a Fancy Calculator

 Ask for help

-After learning about doing basic calculations, let’s move on to do approximation in R. When you do division, for example, when computing 7 / 3, the answer is not a whole number since 7 is not divisible by 3.
-Under these circumstances, approximation operators are very handy to use.
+Next, let’s move on to the approximation in R. When computing 7 / 3, the answer is not a whole number as 7 is not divisible by 3.
+Approximation will come in handy under such circumstances.
 Let’s take 7 / 3 as the example.

 a.
 Get the integer part and the remainder